msakuta/SqScripter/VC2015/sqscripter-test/doc/reference/Creep.rst

        print(Game.creeps[0].memory) // prints "Hello"

-   Please note that it's not necessarily true for RoomObjects.
-   Those objects who has ``alive`` property can become dead between ticks.
+   Please note that, as described in :doc:`Weak Reference <../index>`, references to other RoomObjects in this memory can become invalid when a tick elapses.
    You should check if the object is alive before accessing its contents like below.

    .. code-block:: JavaScript